Ice Slip Injury Compensation Claims

 Your solicitor will ask you about how your accident happened, and they will collect evidence to prove what caused your injuries.
 Your solicitor will then identify who is legally responsible.
 Based on your injuries, lost earnings and other expenses they will also work out how much money you can claim.

 We can help you make a slip, trip or fall claim, on a No Win No Fee basis.

-According to Hospital Episode Statistics for England, 7,031 people needed treatment in hospital after slipping on ice or snow in 2012/13.
-In the milder winter of 2013/14 the number was far lower at around 1,200.
+According to Hospital Episode Statistics for England, 1,000s of people needed treatment in hospital after slipping on ice or snow.
+Milder winters correlate with far lower injury rates, clear indication that ice slip accidents are weather dependent.

 Whilst it is impossible to control the weather, it is possible to reduce the risk of ice slip accidents by keeping roads and footpaths cleared.
 But who is responsible?

 The Highways Act 1980 states that the Highway Authority - usually the local council - has a duty to ensure, as far as is reasonably practicable, that the pavements and roads are safe to use.

 Shops, supermarkets, schools, hospitals and other public places

 The Occupiers' Liability Act 1957 states that occupiers have a legal duty under to take reasonable care to see that visitors are reasonably safe whilst using their premises.
 This extends to ensuring paths, walkways and other areas are cleared of ice and snow.